-- 2.7 In terms of retail growth, updated evidence4 indicates that convenience floorspace projections are slightly higher than projected in 2007, whereas, expenditure for comparison goods is lower than projected due to the effects of the recession.
-The Retail Study suggests that there is expected to be a need for 36,524 sq m of new retail (A1) floorspace across the District to 2026 (4,686 sq.m of convenience floorspace and 31,840 sq.m of comparison floorspace), taking account of commitments at the time. - 2.8 The form and quality of the natural and built environment of the District is a fundamental feature and highly valued.
+- 2.7 In terms of retail growth, updated evidence4 indicates that the projections of spending on convenience shopping floorspace projections are slightly higher than projected in 2007, although the need for additional floorspace is minimal due to recent developments and commitments.
+Conversely, projected whereas, expenditure for comparison goods is lower than estimated in 2007 projected due to the effects of the recession,- but there remains a need for additional floorspace taking account of commitments, especially in the latter part of the Plan period.
+The Retail Study suggests that there is expected to be a need for about 12,000 sq m (net) 36,524 sq m of new retail (A1) floorspace and 31,840 sq.m of ecomparison floorspace, floorspace), taking account of commitments at the time. - 2.8 The form and quality of the natural and built environment of the District is a fundamental feature and highly valued.
 This creates challenges for addressing both housing and employment growth whilst protecting environmental assets. - 2.9 Early technical evidence and community engagement identified those things that residents valued most including a strong sense of community spirit, the positive benefits of being close to the countryside and having ready access to local facilities.
 Winchester Town itself is a hub as a main employment, retail and leisure centre for both its residents and those in nearby villages.
 Urban areas on the southern fringes of the District have a strong functional relationship with the Southampton/Portsmouth conurbation, rather than Winchester.
 The remainder of the District has dispersed villages and market towns which vary in their size, character and functional relationships with each other. - 2.10 In determining the vision for the Winchester District, these local variations have provided an opportunity to look at both the overall issues facing the wider District as well as those facing the different areas that exist.
-Accordingly, the following section sets out the characteristics, key issues and challenges for three spatial areas of the District, which have been determined through evidence and community engagement.
-These are:- - Winchester Town - South Hampshire Urban Areas - Market Towns and Rural Area
+Accordingly, the following section sets out the characteristics, key issues and challenges for three spatial areas have been defined in of the District, based on which have been determined through evidence and community engagement.
+These are :- - 1.0 Winchester Town As the largest settlement in the District, Winchester is home to 36% of the District's population and about 50% of the total District employment provision.
+There are significant patterns of in and out commuting due to the mis-match of workers and residents.
+It is a hub for many services and facilities which benefit residents and businesses in the District and beyond, and is a sustainable location for growth and change.
+The challenge is to provide for the future needs of residents and businesses in a way which ensures that it retains a balanced and growing economy whilst respecting its key qualities and features.
+The historic, cultural, aesthetic, visual and nature conservation elements of Winchester and its setting are of exceptional quality.
+These remain relevant today in how the Town responds to its development requirements whilst retaining its compact form and sense of place.

-4 Retail and Town Centre Uses Study NLP 2010
+4 Retail and Town Centre Uses Study NLP 2012 Page 18 of 200